YarinSuissa/Embedded-Projects/README.md

 Additional projects for your consideration:

-- Telecommunications project for Ben Gurion's university racing team (Written in C):
+- VCU-2023:
+  - Using STM32F446RE embedded micro-controller as the brains of a racing vehicle. used in Ben Gurion University's racing team
   - https://github.com/YarinSuissa/VCU-2023